 - 7.1.7 The CONSULTANT shall ensure that the proposed Year 2045 Long-Range Transportation Cost Feasible Plan includes both long-range and short-range strategies/actions that lead to the development of an integrated multimodal transportation system to facilitate the safe efficient movement of people and goods in addressing current and future transportation demand. - 7.1.8 The CONSULTANT shall also ensure that the proposed Year 2045 Long-Range Transportation Cost Feasible Plan includes the following as required by Fixing America's Surface Transportation Act, 23 Code of Federal Regulations 450.322 and Florida Statutes 339.175: - 1.
 The projected transportation demand of persons and goods in the metropolitan planning area over the period of the transportation plan; - 2.
 Existing and proposed transportation facilities (including major roadways, transit, multimodal and intermodal facilities, pedestrian walkways and bicycle facilities and intermodal connectors) that should function as an integrated metropolitan transportation system, giving emphasis to those facilities that serve important national and regional transportation functions, including Strategic Intermodal System and Transportation Regional Incentive Program facilities, over the period of the transportation plan; - 3.
 Operational and management strategies to improve the performance of existing transportation facilities to relieve vehicular congestion and maximize the safety and mobility of people and goods; - 4.
-Assessment of capital investment and other strategies necessary to: - Preserve the existing and projected future metropolitan transportation infrastructure, provide for multimodal capacity increases based on regional priorities and needs and reduce the vulnerability of the existing transportation infrastructure to natural disasters, including requirements for the operation, resurfacing, restoration, and rehabilitation of major roadways and requirements for the operation, maintenance, modernization, and rehabilitation of public transportation facilities; and - Make the most efficient use of existing transportation facilities to relieve vehicular congestion and maximize the mobility of people and goods.
+Assessment of capital investment and other strategies to preserve the existing and projected future metropolitan transportation infrastructure and provide for multimodal capacity increases based on regional priorities and needs.
+The long-range transportation plan may consider projects and strategies that address areas or corridors where current or projected congestion threatens the efficient functioning of key elements of the metropolitan area transportation system; - 5.
+All proposed modifications shall be described in sufficient detail to develop cost estimates; - 6.
+A discussion of types of potential environmental mitigation activities and potential areas to carry out these activities, including activities that may have the greatest potential to restore and maintain the environmental functions affected by the proposed Year 2045 Long-Range Transportation Cost Feasible Plan; - 7.
+Pedestrian walkway and bicycle transportation facilities; - 8.
+Consideration of strategies that integrate transportation and land use planning to provide for sustainable development and reduce greenhouse emissions; and - 9.
+Comparison of the proposed Year 2045 Long-Range Transportation Cost Feasible Plan to the State conservation plans and maps or inventories of natural resources. - 7.1.9 The CONSULTANT shall include in the long-range transportation plan performance measures and targets and a system performance report and shall integrate other performance based plans, if any, in the long-range transportation plan either directly or by reference.
+This material shall describe the performance measures and targets used in assessing system performance and progress in achieving the performance targets.